Should You Get A Child Leash Or Not?

 Are child leashes ethical?
 The question is warranted, as leashes are associated with wild animals and house pets, not children.
 For many parents, and even onlookers, the safety device can seem inhumane or just plain strange.
 All it takes is a bit of education regarding the devices to realize that it all comes down to perception.
 Read on to better understand child leashes.

-What Is A Child Leash?
+What Is a Child Leash?

 A child leash or child harness is a safety device used to keep toddlers from being separated from their parents in crowded areas.
 The devices can be adjusted to fit children from two to four years old, with certain models made for older children.
 Today there are a variety of harnesses available, with each model providing a similar function.
 The history and use of these harnesses have always been surrounded by controversy.